 Do you have to pay for your Line Guide?

 No, The B-Line Line Guide is free, as is the tour itself—you don’t have to pay a fee to go on The B-Line.
 You will need to buy something at the bars and restaurants, but it doesn’t have to be bourbon, or even alcoholic.
-You can get your copy of the Line Guide at any of the stops, or at the Cork 'N Bottle at the Cincinnati/Northern Kentucky International Airport (CVG) and start getting it stamped to earn your free bourbon swag.
+You can get a paper copy of the Line Guide at any of the stops, or at the Cork 'N Bottle at the Cincinnati/Northern Kentucky International Airport (CVG) and start getting it stamped to earn your free bourbon swag.
+You can also use a digital version of the Guide on your phone, Sign up for the free B-Line digital passport here.

 Do you have to stay in one of The B-Line’s partner hotels?